ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 ------------------

 .. warning::
-  This topic is only for advanced users knowing how to use `Ada` and `GNAT`.
-This is provided only for reference, I have tested this once before releasing `GHDL` 0.19 but this is not checked at each release.
+  This topic is only for advanced users who know how to use `Ada` and `GNAT`.
+This is provided only for reference; I have tested this once before releasing `GHDL` 0.19, but this is not checked at each release.

 The simulator kernel of `GHDL` named :dfn:`GRT` is written in